Innovator, Philanthropist & Speaker

 IF IT’S LONELY AT THE TOP, YOU’RE NOT DOING SOMETHING RIGHT

 Loneliness is not a leadership or positional issue, it is a personality issue.
 Jas teaches the importance of connecting, attracting and influencing as the key factors to successful and sustained leadership.

 YOU HAVE A DREAM, NOW WHAT?
 Keynote or Workshop

 Let’s be real…the dream is free but the journey isn’t.
 Jas teaches current and inspiring entrepreneurs the true cost of dreaming and how storytelling is the most vital tool in bringing dreams to life.

 THE SOLDIER’S CREED Keynote

-Jas delivers an engaging keynote on how the Warrior Ethos shaped her a military leader and was the key to success as a veteran advocate.
+Jas delivers an engaging keynote on how the Warrior Ethos shaped her as a military leader and has been her key to success as a veteran advocate.

 NO ONE RSVPS TO A PITY PARTY Keynote